 Financing refers to a business raising capital from debt and quity sources, by borrowing money from banks and other sources willing to loan money to the business and by its owners putting additional money in the business.
 The term also includes the other side, making payments on debt and returning capital to owners.
 It includes cash distributions by the business from profit to its owners, explains Cabinet comptable Clermont-Ferrand .

-Most business borrow money for both short terms and long terms.
+Most businesses borrow money for both short terms and long terms.
 Most cash flow statements report only the net increase or decrease in short-term debt, not the total amounts borrowed and total payments on the debt.
 When reporting long-term debt, however, both the total amounts and the repayments on long-term debt during a year are generally reported in the statement of cash flows.
 These are reported as gross figures, rather than net.

 Investing and financing.